 The first AAS Solar Eclipse Planning Workshop for the 2023 and 2024 eclipses was held in St. Louis, Missouri, in June 2019.
 Over the course of two days, more than 80 community leaders and other stakeholders from both inside and outside the paths of annularity (2023) and/or totality (2024) met to share lessons learned from our 2017 experience and to forge new partnerships to work on preparing local communities; addressing traffic and transportation issues; equipping formal and informal educators and outreach practitioners with eclipse-related information and activities for students, families, and the public; and addressing the challenge of how to get the news media to provide sufficiently advance notice of the coming eclipses.

 Plans for a 2020 workshop were disrupted by the COVID-19 pandemic.
-A virtual workshop is being held in April 2021; we intend to resume annual in-person workshops in 2022 and are looking for organizations and institutions willing and able to host them.
+A virtual workshop was held in April 2021; we intend to resume annual in-person workshops in 2022 and are looking for organizations and institutions willing and able to host them.
 Candidates include, but are not limited to, science museums and planetariums, colleges and universities, and other institutions engaged in, or supporting, science education and/or public outreach.
 We encourage partnerships among multiple organizations within the same city or region to propose together.

 Requirements & Preferences